-Kyma is a contemporary seafood tavern with an inventive yet approachable menu that stays true to its Mediterranean origins.
-Kyma’s dazzling constellation display on the deep blue ceiling, white marble columns and bold fresh fish display are dramatic while the inviting patio offers an ideal setting for savoring a glass of Greek wine.
+Kyma is a contemporary seafood tavern with an inventive yet approachable menu that is true to its Mediterranean origins.
+Kyma’s dazzling constellation display on the deep blue ceiling, white marble columns, and bold fresh fish display are dramatic while the inviting patio offers an ideal setting for savoring a glass of Greek wine.
 Fresh, healthy food, attentive Mediterranean hospitality and festive atmosphere await at Kyma.

 Pano I. Karatassos

 Pano I. Karatassos, Executive Chef of Kyma, Atlanta's most exciting Greek restaurant concept, has an inherent passion for food.
 A celebrated young talent in the culinary industry, Pano has made significant contributions to his father's business, Buckhead Life Restaurant Group - founded by his father, legendary restaurateur, I. Pano Karatassos - and to fine dining throughout the country.
 Training under three of America's best chefs and at the renowned Culinary Institute of America, his culinary journey came full circle - with a return to his roots in Atlanta's fine dining scene.

 Prior to assuming the role of Executive Chef at Kyma and leadership within Buckhead Life Restaurant Group, Pano worked at prestigious restaurants around the country.
 He spent one year as Saucier under Chef Thomas Keller at the Michelin 3-Star French Laundry in Napa Valley and two years as Saucier under Chef Jean-Georges Vongerichten at the Michelin 3-Star Jean-Georges in New York City.
 He also spent two and a half years under Chef Eric Ripert at the Michelin 3-Star Le Bernardin also in New York City.
 Pano completed every kitchen station at Le Bernardin and finished as Tournant.